gabedenmark/Fullstack_Application_Dev_Capstone_Project/README.md

 * If you make any code changes, please ensure that you stop the entire Django server.
-* Next use the following commands and restart the server:
+* Next use the following commands and restart the server to apply the changes.
+This step is crucial.
 ```bash
 python3 manage.py makemigrations